MoonLoaf/InfiniteRunner/README.md

 I want to point out that the enhanced input system is currently broken for this sort of implementation of multiplayer in Unreal 5.1[Link to reported bug](https://issues.unrealengine.com/issue/UE-169979)

 This bug first appeared to me quite late in my project and I want to emphasize that I have spent a lot of time trying to solve and debug this before realizing this is a known issue, which is why I have left most of my debugging in my code.
 The work around I have found for this is plugging in Keyboard+moouse and TWO separate gamepads, one of which will control player 2.
 Sometimes this works with just one gamepad.

+Moved all chunk and obstacle generation logic into ChunkSpawner to easier implement the despawning of obstacles by having a single array of all obstacles[File in Commit](https://github.com/MoonLoaf/InfiniteRunner/commit/925b6893c07ac504ae477c92b5836baa9821d3b6#diff-5daa2f216710b0b30ac0439e30c18e78bad3fc13f97a34915b392ea668cd849f)

+Added "Empty Obstacles" which checks for other obstacles around it to confirm that a player has dodged an obstacle.
+This uses the players capsule collider component, and if a random number between 0 and 1 is less than .25, it calls a function in chunkSpawner to remove a random obstacle further down [File in Commit](https://github.com/MoonLoaf/InfiniteRunner/commit/925b6893c07ac504ae477c92b5836baa9821d3b6#diff-7c80e1579b613422ebc81d8ff64f681df8adb2fe4c7fbfa64c447f25d979d8d5)